ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 You can drag the canvas above the move the drop shadow, or use the sliders to control spread and blur.

-{::comment}
 # So... where's the GPU?

-Many methods of generating Voronoi diagrams get slower as you add more seeds.
 JFA runs in 'constant time' in the sense that it doesn't get slower with more seeds.
 But that doesn't fully explain why it's fast.
-When you run JFA on a 512px by 512px image it processes each pixel (i.e. asks those nearby for the closest seed they've found so far) more than 2 million times.
+When you run JFA on a 512px by 512px image it processes each pixel (i.e. checks its neighbours for seeds) more than 2 million times.
 If you implement that naively in Javascript, it's going to be too slow to compute on every frame of an interactive demo.

 What makes JFA efficient is that it's really well suited to being run on the GPU.
-Each round takes an array of input data (the location of the closest seed that each pixel has found so far) and generates an array of output data (the same thing, after each pixel looks are the 8 pixels around it).
-You don't need to write back to your input array, and you don't need to wait to process the first row of pixels (for example) before you can process the second row.

-WebGL (and most low-level graphics APIs) provides a way to run code once for every rendered pixel.
-In my implementation, each JFA round is a single call to WebGL to draw a square to the screen.
-The rendered image of the square is the same size as the input image to JFA.
-Each pixel doesn't contain color information.
-Instead, it contains the location of the closest seed found at that pixel so far.

-I won't go into more detail than that, because I'd like to keep this post interesting for people without graphics programming experience.
-But if you're curious, feel free to check out the [jump-flood](https://github.com/ryankaplan/gpu-voronoi/tree/master/src/jump-flood) folder in the repo or reach out to me directly.
-This is one of my first graphics projects so any feedback you have is very welcome!

-{:/comment}

-# So... where's the GPU?

-Many methods of generating Voronoi diagrams get slower as you add more seeds.
-JFA runs in 'constant time' in the sense that it doesn't get slower with more seeds.
-But that doesn't fully explain why it's fast.
-When you run JFA on a 512px by 512px image it processes each pixel (i.e. asks those nearby for the closest seed they've found so far) more than 2 million times.
-If you implement that naively in Javascript, it's going to be too slow to compute on every frame of an interactive demo.

-What makes JFA efficient is that it's really well suited to being run on the GPU.
 So the 2 million computations are done mostly in parallel.
-I just got started with WebGL, so I'm not going to dive into the details of how that works.
-If you're curious, I recommend reading [this article by Chris Wellon's where he implements Conway's Game of Life on the GPU](http://nullprogram.com/blog/2014/06/10/).
+I just got started with WebGL, so I'm not confident giving a deep dive on how that works.
+I might do a follow up post once I learn more.
+If you're curious in the mean time, <a href="http://nullprogram.com/blog/2014/06/10" target="_blank">this article by Chris Wellons</a> is a great, detailed, explanation of how to build Conway's Game of Life on the GPU.
+It's a similar problem and if you understand that post you'll be on your way to understanding why JFA is fast.

-That's all!
-Thanks for making it this far in the post.
+Thanks for making it this far in the post!
 As a reward, here's one more demo.
 The first canvas shows two grids of dots.
 One of them is moving toward the bottom right.
 The second canvas shows the corresponding Voronoi diagram.
 Click and drag on either canvas to control the position of the moving grid.

 <div id="grid-demo-container" style="height: 263px; margin: 40px auto;"></div>